danodriscoll/gilt-edged-studio/docs/abmlp-x/introduction.md

 ### The United Kingdom of Great Britain and Northern Ireland (UK)

-Model Government and Central Bank agents consume real-world UK economic time-series data that spans the beginning of the financial year 1974 to the latest available.
+Model Government and Central Bank agents consume real-world UK expenditure and interest rate data that spans from the beginning of financial year 1694 to the latest available.

 ## Model Future